Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Experimental setup

 The two i-TED modules used during the experiment were placed front-to-front on both sides of the proton beam axis, fully covering the in-beam PET field of view of the samples under study.
-The i-TED module labelled as i-TED-A used an aluminum housing and was placed at 5.9~cm from the sample holder.
-The second one, labelled as i-TED-B and encapsulated in black PLA housing, was situated at 5.1~cm from the samples holder as shown in Fig.~\ref{fig:Exp_setup}.
+In Fig.~\ref{fig:Exp_setup} the i-TED-A module had an aluminum housing and was placed at 5.9~cm from the sample holder.
+The second one, i-TED-B, had a black PLA encapsulation and was placed at 5.1~cm from the sample holder.
 The distance between the front face of the scatter plane of both i-TED modules was 27.5~cm.
-Owing to the primary goal of the experiment, which was the measurement of $\beta^+$ emitters, the distance between detection planes in each i-TED module was set to the minimum possible (2.6~cm) in favor of increasing the in-beam PET efficiency at the cost of worsening the angular resolution of the Compton images reconstructed from the individual i-TED modules~\cite{BABIANO:2020}.
+The separation between detection planes in each i-TED was set to only 2.6~cm, thereby favoring coincidence efficiency versus angular resolution~\cite{BABIANO:2020}.

-The 10 PSDs embedded in both i-TED modules comprised a total of 640 readout channels, which were synchronously acquired by means of two PETsys Front-End Board D version 2 (FEB/D-1024) modules, synchronized by means of a Clock\&trigger module that used LVDS signals at 400~Mbit/s ~\cite{DIFRANCESCO:2016}.
-The data-stream was read via SFP-connection to the PCI-express acquisition board in the acquisition computer for its posterior analysis by dedicated reconstruction software.
-The performance of the i-TED detectors for both Compton and PET imaging is described below in Methods within the section of laboratory characterization of the i-TED based imaging system.
+The 10 PSDs embedded in both i-TED modules comprised a total of 640 readout channels, which were synchronously acquired by means of two PETsys Front-End Board D version 2 (FEB/D-1024) modules, synchronized by means of a clock\&trigger module that used LVDS signals at 400~Mbit/s ~\cite{DIFRANCESCO:2016}.
+The data-stream was read with a Gigabit ethernet connection via the PCI-express board in the acquisition computer for its posterior analysis with the dedicated reconstruction software described in Sec.~\ref{sec:3}.
+The performance of the i-TED detectors for both Compton and PET imaging is described below in Sec.~\ref{sec:4}.